 Wren Farrell

 Newscasts EditorWren Farrell (he/him) is a writer, producer and journalist living in San Francisco.
 Originally from San Diego, he moved to the Bay Area in 2018, where he got his start in radio at KPFA.
-He graduated from KALW’s Audio Academy in 2021 and then went on to work for a number of podcasts as an associate producer.
+He graduated from KALW’s Audio Academy in 2021 and went on to work for a number of podcasts as an associate producer.
 In 2023 he joined the inaugural class of UC Berkeley’s California Local News Fellowship, which brought him back to KALW as a full-time emergency and disaster preparedness reporter.
-In his free time he likes biking, cooking and hanging out.
+Now, he edits and reports for KALW's newscast.

 All Stories